lifeomic/lambda-typescript-webpack-babel-starter/README.md

 - Calculate test code coverage using `nyc` when running tests using `ava`.

-- Create a bundle using `rollup` for each AWS Lambda function located at `src/lambdas/*`.
+- Create a bundle using `webpack` for each AWS Lambda function located at `src/lambdas/*`.

 ## Non-goals